- 24 vanilla wafers

 - 1 cup apricot preserves

 - Place wafers flat side down in paper-or foil-lined muffin cups; set aside.
-In a large bowl, beat cream cheese and sugar until smooth.
+In a mixing bowl, beat cream cheese and sugar until smooth.
 Add the eggs, lemon juice and vanilla; beat well.
 Fill muffin cups three-fourths full.
+Place on a baking sheet.

-- Bake at 375° for 17-20 minutes or until set.
+- Bake at 375° for 17-20 minutes or until top is set.
 Cool on a wire rack for 20 minutes.
-Carefully remove from pans to cool completely.
 Top each cheesecake with 2 teaspoons preserves.
-Store in refrigerator.
+Refrigerate until serving.
 Yield: 2 dozen.